inigolabs/workshops/apollo-gateway-demo/Readme.md

 This demo showcases four partial schemas running as federated microservices.
 Inigo will be added to provide observability to the federated graph.

-To learn more about Apollo Federation, check out the [docs](https://www.apollographql.com/docs/apollo-server/federation/introduction)
+To learn more about Apollo Federation, check out the [docs](https://www.apollographql.com/docs/apollo-server/federation/introduction).

-### Installation
+### Demo Installation

 To run this demo locally, pull down the repository then run the following commands: